Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Conclusions

 \section{Conclusions}

 In this work, we present a new machine-learned interatomic potential (tabGAP) for the \aFe-H system based on a Density Functional Theory (DFT) generated dataset of atomic structures, forces, and energies.
-We have quantified the accuracy of the tabGAP model via benchmarking it against DFT, and many of the other currently published \aFe-H potentials in H-point defect energetics, H-vacancy interaction, H-dislocation interaction, H-H interaction in the \aFe~matrix, and the effect of H on the \aFe~elastic moduli.
-Most notably, the tabGAP model agrees well with the experimental and computational literature on the effect of H on the shear modulus of \aFe, predicting a decrease of $\SI{\sim2}{\%}$ with a H-content of $\SI{1}{\atp}$.
+We have quantified the accuracy of the tabGAP model via benchmarking it against DFT, and many of the other currently published \aFe-H potentials in H-point defect energetics, H-vacancy interaction, H-dislocation interaction, H-H interaction in the \aFe matrix, and the effect of H on the \aFe elastic constants.
 The presented tabGAP model strikes a new balance between accuracy and performance, offering near-DFT accuracy in the benchmarked properties, while having a computational cost close to that of the classical EAM potentials.

-Furthermore, we applied the developed tabGAP model in molecular dynamics simulations of a tensile test for bulk and the $\hkl(111)\hkl[11-2]$ notched \aFe~structure with and without a H load.
-In these simulations, we observed the following: \begin{itemize} \item Hydrogen accumulates in the notch tip, and initiates earlier crack propagation via a decohesive interaction on the notch tip Fe atoms.
-This finding is in agreement with experimental results. \item Hydrogen can promote the formation of vacancies via disrupting the glide of edge dislocations, leading to higher vacancy concentrations, and enhanced embrittlement. \end{itemize}